Richardaeld/Fat_Racoon_Kitchen/README.md

 + The feature collection:
     + The feature collection stores the applications **Featured Ingredient**s.
     + There must be a minimum of one **Featured Ingredient** document in the feature collection for the application to function.
-    + For the best UX a **Featured Ingredient** document amount of approximately 10 is advised.
+    + For the best UX a **Featured Ingredient** document amount of approximately ten is advised.
 However, more would also be acceptable.
     + Each **Featured Ingredient** is structured as:
         + `{`
         + `name: "chicken"`